How to Automate Client Reporting as a Virtual Assistant (2026)

 Message: [AI summary from Step 3]

-Before activating: Set the schedule trigger to “now,” run a test, review the AI output for accuracy and tone, adjust the prompt if needed.
-Only activate the live Monday schedule after a test run confirms the output is client-ready.
+Before activating: Run the scenario once manually, review the AI output for accuracy and tone, and adjust the prompt if needed.
+Only switch the scenario’s schedule on after a test run confirms the output is client-ready.output is client-ready.

 Column | Header Label | Content | Populated by |